cbrice72/SfM/scripts/README.md

 3D point cloud processing software for comparing two or more dense 3D points clouds.

-For more informations, including downloads, see the [website](https://www.danielgm.net/cc/).
+For the project page, including downloads, see the [website](https://www.danielgm.net/cc/).
+The wiki can be found [here](https://www.cloudcompare.org/doc/wiki/index.php/Main_Page).

 ## DocumentationÅEê‡ñæèë